Zehelein/pg-transactional-outbox/README.md

 ## Windows-only possible issue

-It is possible when running `yarn` to encounter an error `Unable to detect compiler type` on windows machines.
+It is possible when running `yarn` to encounter an error `Unable to detect compiler type` on Windows machines.
 In this case `yarn --ignore-optional` can be used to work around this issue until it gets resolved.